On the MMP for rank one foliations on threefolds: Preliminary Results

-\end{lemma} \begin{proof} We first show that $\cal F$ has canonical singularities.
-Suppose not and let $p\colon Y\to X$ be a resolution such that $\cal F_Y:=p^{-1}\cal F$ has canonical singularities.
+We now prove item (2).
+First we show that $\cal F$ has canonical singularities.
+Suppose not and let $p\colon Y\to X$ be a resolution such that $\cal F_Y:=p^{-1}\cal F$ has canonical singularities, whose existence is guaranteed by Seidenberg's theorem (e.g. see \cite[Theorem 1.1 and pag.
+105]{brunella00}).
 We have $K_{\cal F_Y}-\sum a(E,\cal F)E\equiv 0$, where the sum runs over all the $p$-exceptional divisors and, by assumption, there exists a $p$-exceptional divisor $E$ such that $a(E,\cal F)<0$.
-In particular, $\cal F_Y$ is not pseudo-effective and by Miyaoka's theorem (e.g. see \cite[Theorem 7.1]{brunella00}), $\cal F_Y$ is algebraically integrable, and so is $\cal F$, a contradiction.
+In particular, $K_{\cal F_Y}$ is not pseudo-effective and by Miyaoka's theorem (e.g. see \cite[Theorem 7.1]{brunella00}), $\cal F_Y$ is algebraically integrable, and so is $\cal F$, a contradiction.

 Next, observe that we may freely contract $\cal F$-invariant divisors and replace $X$ by a quasi-\'etale cover.
 Thus, we are free to assume that $\cal F$ is one of the foliations appearing in the list \cite[Theorem IV.3.6]{mcq08}.
-In particular, $X$ is obtained as an equivariant compactification of a commutative algebraic group of dimension two and $\cal F$ is induced by a codimension one Lie subgroup.
+In particular, $X$ is obtained as an equivariant compactification of a commutative algebraic group of dimension two and $\cal F$ is induced by a codimension one Lie subalgebra.
 We now check each individual case:

 \begin{enumerate} \item $X$ is an abelian surface and $\cal F$ is a linear foliation.
 In particular, if $\cal F$ is not algebraically integrable, there are no $\cal F$-invariant curves on $X$ and $K_X\sim 0$.